erwijet/RIT-ITS-SnazzySnowKeys/README.md

 If you would like a snippet to be created, feel free to open a PR and add it directly.
 Otherwise, you can open an issue and I can add it myself!

-Please note: each character in a snippet trigger must be typed sequentially.
-For example, if you type `\na <Backspace> um`, the screen may say `\num`, but the `\num` snippet will not be expanded.
-This is done in the event that you wish to manually write the snippet text without it expanding.
-Also, anytime you see `\n` in the expansion text, it denotes a new line.
+Please note: snippets are not supported on all input fields-- only a certain subset have been enabled.
+Please reach out if there is an input field you would like enabled.
+Also, to enable the snippets feature on an approved text field, be sure to click the field first-- "tabbing" into the field will not enable the snippets.

-## Basic Snippets
+## Static Snippets
 Trigger will be replaced with expansion text

 |Snippet|Mnemonic|Expansion|